mrsimonsen/SimoGrader/Example Assignments/Unit07-files/25shopping_cart_with_shelves.py/README.md

 ```
 prompt "Enter customer's name:\n"
 load the data from carts.bin
-get and return the ShoppingCart object stored with the customers
+get and return the ShoppingCart object stored with the customers name
 if there is no object with that name, return None
 ```
-5. Create the view() function: is had no parameters and returns nothing.
+5. Create the view() function: it has no parameters and returns nothing.
 Follow this pseudocode:
 	```
 	for each key in carts.bin
 		display "{name} - {date}\n\t{num_items} @ ${total_cost}"